fjkiani/autocomplete/README.md

 Feedback for Algolia --
 Working with Algolia has been a rewarding experience.
 The documentation is comprehensive, making the integration process straightforward.
 However, a few more Vue-specific examples in the documentation would be beneficial for developers new to either Vue or
 Algolia.
-Additionally, while the classic theme is excellent, providing a few more out-of-the-box theming options could help developers in quickly adapting the look to match their existing applications.

-In conclusion, Algolia's capabilities are impressive, and its integration has significantly enhanced the search capibility for this project.
+In conclusion, Algolia's capabilities are impressive, and its integration has significantly enhanced the search capability for this project.